 It is not uncommon for retired veterans and civilians alike to get confused about VA health benefits and Medicare.
 Many retired veterans that are enrolled with VA health benefits believe they do not need to enroll in Medicare.
 They believe that their VA coverage will qualify as a substitute to Medicare.
 Most retired veterans are quickly discovering this is not the case.

-The federal government requires all veterans over the age of 65 to enroll in Medicare Part A and Part B, even if they have VA health benefits.
+The federal government requires all veterans over the age of 65 to enroll in Medicare Part A and Medicare Part B, even if they have VA health benefits.
 More importantly, if the only health plan you are carrying is VA coverage, you may be leaving your health and finances vulnerable.